 - Add the wet ingredients and mix well into a soft dough.

 - Scoop dough out in leveled tablespoons.
 Roll into a ball and roll through sugar.

 - Set on the cookie sheet and make an indentation with your thumb.
 Fill the thumbprint with 1/2 t jelly (I use a 1/4 teaspoon and doing a heaping spoonful.)
 Repeat with remaining dough.
 I can usually make about 24 with a single batch of dough.

 - Bake for 15 minutes until the edges are lightly browned.
 Remove from oven and let cool a few minutes before moving to a cooling rack to cool completely.
 They are delicious fresh out of the oven but store well for a few days as well.

 - To store, place a piece of parchment paper between layers to keep the jelly from sticking.
 Enjoy…but make sure to leave some for Santa too!

-- You can also use 1 Tablespoon chia seeds gelled with 3 Tablespoons or water, or the equivalent of one egg made from egg replacer powder like Ener G.
+- You can also use 1 Tablespoon chia seeds gelled with 3 Tablespoons of water, or the 1 Tablespoon ground flax seeds gelled with 3 Tablespoons of water.

 - I like Bob's Red Mill Sparkling Sugar!